 It is also used in monuments and gravestones as its composition ensures it is durable against weathering, especially when sealed for maximum protection.

 Known for its durability, granite flooring is the perfect flooring choice for those busy, high traffic areas such as your kitchen or hallway.
 As a natural stone, granite tends to have that beautiful unique quality to it, which means that no two slabs are the same.
 Depending on where the granite itself is mined from it can sometimes contain a range of different hues and colouring when the light hits it, giving your stone floor that extra something special.

 Its natural porosity and stain resistance make it an ideal choice for allergy suffers also, as it is also considered bacteria resistant.
 Granite, however, is very heavy and therefore can be tricky to install, so it is recommended that you hire a trained professional.
 It is also naturally quite cold, making it ideal for a hot climate, but potentially not as suitable for a very cold one.

-Granite is incredibly strong, in fact it is one of the hardest materials you can install in your home.
+Granite is solid.
+So solid in fact that it is one of the hardest materials you can install in your home.
 It contains pits and fissures, but these do not detract from its strength.
 These imperfections actually make granite even more natural and beautiful.

 Granite, however, is not unbreakable, it can be chipped or cracked if hit with a hard object.
 This is because its sheer strength means it lacks the flexibility required to absorb the impact, so be careful what you drop on your floor!